Evan Roberts (minister): Ministry

 In 1904, Roberts began studying for the ministry at Newcastle Emlyn.
-Attendance at a service held by evangelist Seth Joshua in Blaenanerch, Cardigan led to an experience that formed Roberts' belief in the "Baptism of the Spirit".
+Attendance at a service held by evangelist Seth Joshua in Blaenannerch, Cardiganshire led to an experience that formed Roberts' belief in the "Baptism of the Spirit".
 In October of that year, he began speaking at a series of small meetings.
 These appearances led to his involvement in the revival.
 He was soon attracting congregations numbering thousands.
 Within two weeks the Welsh revival was national news and Roberts, his brother Dan, and his friend Sidney Evans began travelling the country conducting revival meetings.

 The four points of his message were: